 Through love like Sakshi’s, many leprosy patients are finding new hope and lasting joy that helps carry them through their troubles.

 K.P.
-Yohannan, founder and director of Gospel for Asia,14 wrote about his experience of witnessing leprosy ministry take place.
+Yohannan, founder and director of GFA World,28 wrote about his experience of witnessing leprosy ministry take place.

 “I recently got to visit one of the many leprosy colonies where Sisters of Compassion are working,” he writes.
 “As I joined these Sisters of Compassion in giving out medicine and bandaging wounds, I was once again amazed by how these precious sisters embrace those afflicted by leprosy, serving them so faithfully in the name of Jesus.
 These leprosy patients, some without fingers or nose or ears, have faced so much rejection in their lives.
 But now they are finding hope, knowing that someone cares about them.”

-A GFA-supported Bridge of Hope center located within an area known for leprosy is providing free education, food, medical care and love for children from impoverished families, several of whom are touched by leprosy.
-While these children of leprosy patients may otherwise be rejected from schools or tolerated at a distance, they are welcomed and loved at Bridge of Hope.
+A GFA-supported Child Sponsorship Program center located within an area known for leprosy is providing free education, food, medical care and love for children from impoverished families, several of whom are touched by leprosy.
+While these children of leprosy patients may otherwise be rejected from schools or tolerated at a distance, they are welcomed and loved at GFA's Child Sponsorship Program.

 On World Leprosy Day and all throughout the year, GFA-supported workers honor leprosy patients with gifts, such as blankets, mosquito nets, goats and other income-generating gifts they or their families can use to provide for themselves.

 During a blanket distribution, one woman wept as she shared, “I don’t have a husband or children.
 I am all alone here.
 Nobody comes to see me.
 I have been staying here for more than 50 years, and now I cannot go back to my home.
 I am so thankful to God for those giving me this blanket and coming here and praying for me.”